 This is a great recipe to make ahead and freeze.
 Let the chicken and dumplings cool completely.
 Then transfer to any freezer safe container.
 Store in the freezer for up to 5 months.
 To serve, thaw overnight in the fridge.
 Reheat on the stovetop over low heat, stirring frequently.
 Note: you may need to add a little water or broth as you’re reheating.

 If you can’t find frozen dumplings, you can actually substitute canned biscuits for the dumplings.
-Use two can of “southern style” refrigerated biscuits and cut each biscuit into 5 or 6 pieces.
+Use two cans of “southern style” refrigerated biscuits and cut each biscuit into 5 or 6 pieces.
 Drop the pieces into the hot chicken mixture.
 Continue cooking as directed in the recipe.
-Your recipe won’t be quite the same and the taste will be a little different but still delicious!
+Your recipe won’t be quite the same, and the taste will be a little different but still delicious!